calvary-erp-contributors/calvary-system-794/CONTRIBUTING.md

 - All features or bug fixes **must be tested** by one or more tests.
 - Most files formatting are checked by prettier and eslint.
-- EJS files use a two-space indentation for template logic and follow the generated file rules for the templating parts.

 Please ensure to run `npm run lint` and `npm test` on the project root before submitting a pull request.
 You can also run `npm run lint-fix` to fix some of the lint issues automatically.